 Time has spun us back around once again, with the above quote from House Speaker Paul Ryan cyclically (and cynically) demonstrating the maxim, often attributed to Mark Twain, that history does not repeat itself, but it sure does rhyme.

 If you’re a Boomer, you might recall this economic practice in JFK’s phrasing, A rising tide lifts all boats.
-If you’re a child of the 80’s, like myself, you might recognize the above nonsense by the name Trickle Down Economics, as mumbled by the Gipper.
+If you’re a child of the 80’s, like myself, you might recognize the above nonsense by the name Trickle Down Economics, as mumbled by an increasingly mentally erratic Gipper.
 If you’re a millennial, you might remember when George W Bush attempted this slash-for-growth approach, and if you’re European you might know it better by the term Austerity.
 Call it whatever you will, if you’re a member of the middle class you’ll know one thing for certain about this approach: it don’t work for us.